djhshih/swl/new.md

 - `map` applied to a batch workflow (`tab -> rec` or `tab -> tab`)
 - nested batch mapping where the mapped callee itself consumes `tab`

-When `f2` is applied to a record array `tab`, `f1` is run on each record of the array, producing output records that are then structured into a homogeneous record array.
+When `f2` is applied to a table `tab`, `f1` is run on each logical row of the table, producing output records that are then reassembled into a homogeneous table.

 ### `.` on `tab`